-Can tour guides from out of state or other parts of Louisiana give a good tour?
-Absolutely!
-However, we want to make certain that you truly experience Creole hospitality at it's finest, that you hear the stories of our city told in a New Orleans accent, and that you encounter a native personality that embodies the Big Easy spirit.
+With Flambeaux Bicycle Tours you will experience authentic Creole hospitality at it's finest, you will hear the stories of our city told with New Orleans flair, and you will encounter a local personality that embodies the Big Easy spirit.

 We don't want you to mistaken your bell for hand brakes.
 Nor do we want you to have a hard time peddling after you stop.
 Cruisers with coaster brakes don't have a free wheel that allows you to reposition your pedals before you take off.
 For your riding pleasure, all of our tour bikes have a single speed freewheel and powerful dual pivot hand brakes.
 Our Public bikes are built with high-quality steel frames.
 While many steel frame cruisers are incredibly heavy, our bikes are light weight.
 They also have step through frames for easy mounting.
 Your cycling comfort, safety, and experience is our number one priority.